Statistics: Red Rock Canyon 1 mile, Blakiston Falls 3.2 miles, Bullhead Lake 6.2 miles.

-I wish we had had one more day in Canada and Waterton, for, of course, the day that we left for Montana and Glacier National Park was a beautiful one.
+I wish we had had one more day in Canada and Waterton, for, of course, the day that we left for Montana and the Glacier National Park was a beautiful one.

-As we were leaving the Prince of Wales hotel, the staff suggested two very short walks that were not far from the hotel and would fit into our trip back to the US, to the area of Many Glacier within Glacier National Park.
-Just as we were driving away from the hotel, and much to our surprise, a bear sauntered across the road right in front of us!
+As we were leaving the Prince of Wales hotel, the staff suggested two very short walks that were not far from the hotel and would fit into our trip back to the US, to the community of Many Glacier within Glacier National Park.
+We took their suggestion and would fit three shorter walks into this day: two in Canada and one in the US!
+Then, just as we were driving away from the hotel, and much to our surprise, a bear sauntered across the road right in front of us!

-We took their suggestion and soon stopped at a car park along the Red Rock Canyon Parkway.
+The trailheads for the two Canadian walks could be reached from the same parking area, so we drove to a car park along the Red Rock Canyon Parkway.
 There was no doubt as to why the canyon was named “Red Rock”.

 Blakiston Falls was quite a torrent of water tumbling down the mountainside.
 A series of steps had been added so tourists could check out the falls.

 Once back in the car we drove on to Montana, again crossing the international border at Chief Mountain, but going south this time.
 As we approached Many Glacier’s Swiftcurrent Lake, we were amazed at the beauty of the US portion of this national park in the high mountains of northern Montana.

 Our motel at Many Glacier, the Swiftcurrent Motor Inn, was a clean and basic lodging, but with the advantage of putting us in the middle of fantastic hiking in every direction!
 We dropped off our belongings and, with several hours before dinner, immediately began exploring the area.
 We decided to walk to the base of Swiftcurrent Pass at Bullhead Lake.
 This hike would pass three lakes, the first being Fishercap Lake.